Charities In Singapore To Donate Pre-loved Items And Do Thrift Shopping

 If you want to help mums in need, families facing financial difficulties, and children in foster care, you can donate all your gently used pre-loved stuff to charity, where they will be appreciated and treasured.

-If you plan on doing some spring-cleaning to get rid of all the clothes that don’t fit anymore, the toys your kids no longer play with, the old books that have been sitting around untouched on your shelves, and the outdated furniture that’s still in good condition but you just want a new look — give them a new lease on life and donate all your pre-loved stuff to charity.
+If you plan on doing some spring-cleaning to get rid of all the clothes that don’t fit anymore, the toys your kids no longer play with, the old books that have been sitting around untouched on your shelves, and the outdated furniture that’s still in good condition but you just want a new look — give them a new lease on life by donating preloved items to charities in Singapore

 Imagine if you were a teenager who just discovered that you’re pregnant — what will you do next?

 Babes is a teenage pregnancy crisis service that reaches out to pregnant teenaged girls who are in need of help, guidance and support.

 Some of the teenaged girls experiencing an unplanned pregnancy crisis come from low-income families and often face financial difficulties in paying for their medical expenses and baby’s necessities.